dartmouth-outing-club/app-grader/README.md

 ## Config format

 To run the app, create a JSON config file with the following information.
+This file should be saved as `app-config.json` in the source/build root directory.

 ```json
 [